nhn/tui.editor/README.md

 ### Develop

-You can see your code is reflected as soon as you saving the codes by running a server.
+You can see your code reflected as soon as you save the code by running a server.
 Don't miss adding test cases and then make green rights.

 #### Run snowpack-dev-server
 [snowpack](https://www.snowpack.dev/) allows you to run a development server without bundling.